Thailand in October – Rainy Season Truth + Best Tips

 Check on Amazon

-2. Don’t Trust the Forecast
+2. Do Not Trust the Forecast Blindly

-• The rain usually comes in bursts, not all day.
-Plan your outings in the morning and keep indoor options for the afternoon.
+Weather apps often show rain every day, but that can simply mean a 20-minute shower.
+Rain usually arrives in bursts, not all-day grey skies.
+Plan your outdoor activities in the morning and keep indoor options ready for the afternoon.

 3. Book Flexible Accommodation